 3.Planning fee or repair expense of service place.

-4.Management fee: this includes the costs incurred
+4.Management fee: this includes the costs

 during the process of implementing the entrusted project,